SebastianWaterhouse/text-game-engine/README.md

 ## Plans

+- `0.051` "things to do - health expansion"
+  - add target specification to health
+- `0.052` "things to do - inventory"
+  - add functions relating to player inventory
+- `0.06` "save"
+  - add functions relating to player saves
+- `0.07` "sandbox"
+  - a sandbox so that they don't mess up your computer with viruses.
-- `0.05` "freedom"
+- `0.08` "freedom"
   - allow modders to add code of their own
-     - a sandbox so that they don't mess up your computer with viruses.
      - code.py file, will integrate with existing code function.

 ### Possibilities